ReactForAll/React-Course/Level_4/2. Path Params/SCRIPT.md

 ```js
   "/form/:id": ({ id }: any) => <Form id={Number(id)} />,
 ```
 Now we would also need to refactor the Open Form button, to work with URLs instead of the state variable.
-Here, when we're routing with Path Params, we can actually eliminate the State we were using to store what form is open right now!
+Here, when we're routing with Path Params, we can actually eliminate the state we were using to store what form is open right now!
+Instead the router manages the state for us.
+We can receive the state from the router and use it to render the correct form.

 So let's replace our button to Open Form with an `<a>` tag that leads to the `/form/:id` URL.